Breaking the Canon Of Western Lit

 Carl Kruse Blog - Surreal Shakespeare

 What can we hope to achieve by erasing books?
 A dystopian future of literature, whereupon neutrality and safety are the hallmarks of literary study?
-Any kind of ideology directed towards culture that revolves around censorship becomes problematic: Hitler certainly had a thing or two to say about Jewish books.
-No, I’m no likening Germán to Hitler, but we should think carefully about imposing any kind of political agenda upon culture.
+Any kind of ideology directed towards culture that revolves around censorship becomes problematic, and we should think carefully before imposing any kind of political agenda upon culture.
 In doing so, we imply that we can ‘solve’ history, and this can lead us to become so complacent as to suggest that because we can look back through time and see what we perceive to be the flaws of literature that we have the right to remedy it. #DisruptTexts continues to rage a war against fiction, with recent developments showing that books such as To Kill a Mockingbird, The Great Gatsby, and 1984 as just a few examples of the texts that have been removed from classrooms in the US during the last couple of years.
 I want to mention this quote from John Warner in the Chicago Tribune:

 ‘Education isn’t merely transmitting information; students must be taught to make meaning for themselves.’